What Is Next For The #MeToo Movement?

 On April 19th, 2018, the Gender+ Justice Initiative hosted a roundtable on the #MeToo movement.
 “The #MeToo Movement – Why Now Again?
 What Next?” panel, moderated by Georgetown’s Professor Deborah Tannen, reflected on why the #MeToo movement found momentum, what change it produced, and where it may go next.
 The invited panelists each gave their perspectives on how harassment is being discussed and how the movement has changed the landscape surrounding sexual violence.

-First, Chai Feldblum, Commissioner of the Equal Employment Opportunity Commission, discussed the findings of the Select Task Force on the Study of Harassment in Workplace.
+First, Chai Feldblum, Commissioner of the Equal Employment Opportunity Commission, discussed the findings of the Select Task Force on the Study of Harassment in the Workplace.
 She emphasized the importance of data and unpacked how women answer surveys.
 In outlining how the task force gauged women’s experiences, she stressed the importance of rigorous intervention in leadership and policy and that training should be considered the capstone of those efforts.
 “You need to change behavior, not attitudes,” Feldblum said, noting how action precedes changes of heart.

 Professor Deborah Epstein, Director of Georgetown Law’s Domestic Violence Clinic, then discussed how women’s stories are often considered unreliable due to the public’s confirmation bias.
 She noted that women often stay in their positions and tolerate abuse because of their fears of financial insecurity and professional retribution.
 She argued that because many men cannot see themselves doing that, they cannot believe that women would have those concerns.